pcengines/apu2-documentation/docs/debug/alix3d2_issue.md

 * Comparison with another ALIX.2D3 platform (correctly working board):

 There was no visible differences in appearance beetwen compared boards.
-They seems to have got the same periphery.
+They seems to have got the same peripherals.

 Tried to boot both platforms with the same CF card with Voyage Linux installed.
 Working platform booted to OS, booting logs were sent by serial console and